error404eu/Zabbix/Veeam Backup Monitoring/readme.md

 - No API integration or additional configuration required.
 - Simply attach the template to a host with Veeam configured to start monitoring immediately.

+## Notes
+This template was tested with Zabbix 7.0.3